isabel330/Freertos-temperature-monitoring-system/README.md

 and triggers an alarm when a threshold is exceeded and alarm clears below a lower threshold.
 Buffered data is streamed to a host PC via UART and visualized in real time using Python.

 ---
+## Bare-metal vs FreeRTOS Implementation

+This project was first implemented as a bare-metal firmware using interrupts.
+It was later redesigned using FreeRTOS to separate sensing, alarm handling, and communication into independent tasks.
+---

 ## System Architecture